balzhankomekbaeva/assignment_4/README.md

 ### 6. `WeatherData` (Main Class)
 Contains the `main` method to initialize the `WeatherStation` and its displays, simulating weather data updates.

+# State Pattern Implementation

+This project demonstrates the State Pattern, a behavioral design pattern that allows an object to alter its behavior when its internal state changes.
+The pattern encapsulates state-specific behavior in separate classes and delegates the request to the current state object.

+## Overview

+The State Pattern is particularly useful for managing the state of an object with multiple behaviors.
+In this implementation, we manage the states of an `Order` object, which can transition through various states such as New, Paid, Shipped, Delivered, and Cancelled.

+## Components

+- **State Interface**: Defines the methods for handling state transitions (`payOrder`, `shipOrder`, `deliverOrder`, `cancelOrder`).
+- **Order Class**: Maintains a reference to the current state and provides methods to delegate state-related actions.
+- **State Implementations**: Various states of the order, each implementing the `State` interface:
+  - `NewState`
+  - `PaidState`
+  - `ShippedState`
+  - `DeliveredState`
+  - `CancelledState`

+## Class Descriptions

+### `Order`
+Represents the context that maintains the current state.
+It has methods to perform actions based on the current state.

+### `State`
+An interface that defines the operations available to all states.

+### `NewState`
+Handles the initial state of the order, allowing payment and cancellation.

+### `PaidState`
+Represents the state after payment is made.
+It allows shipping the order and cancelling it.

+### `ShippedState`
+Represents the state after the order has been shipped.
+It allows delivery and disallows cancellation.

+### `DeliveredState`
+Represents the final state after delivery.
+It disallows any further state changes.

+### `CancelledState`
+Represents the state when an order is cancelled.
+It prevents any further actions on the order.